dmytro/nagira/docs/API.md

 #### Plural and singular resources

-Nagira API up to version 0.2.1 used Nagios resources as nouns in singular form ('host', 'hostgroup', 'service', 'contact').
+Nagira API up to version 0.2.1 used Nagios resources as nouns in singular form ('host', 'hostgroup', 'service', 'contact'), same way as they are used by Nagios.
 In order to support ActiveResource type of requests, use of pluralized resources has been added.

 ActiveResource expects JSON output of search result in the form of Array, but Nagira provides results as Hash.
 So, in order to be ActiveResource compliant without breaking backward compatibility, following rule is used: